 - Rest pretzels on wax paper and do not remove until totally cooled.

-Sprinkles, toffee bits, colored sugar or nuts can be substituted for the candy canes.
+- If you do not care for peppermint, sprinkles, toffee bits, colored sugar or nuts can be substituted for the candy canes.
 Use your imagination and have some fun.
-These pretzels can be adapted for Valentine's Day or any other holiday.
+These pretzels can be adapted for Valentine's Day, Easter or any other holiday.

 More Holiday Treats